brucefan1983/lsqt-matlab/README.md

 A 200-line MATLAB code for a linear-scaling quantum transport method

 This code can be used to obtain intrinsic electronic transport properties of large systems described by a real-space tight-binding Hamiltonian.
 It differs from the GPUQT code (https://github.com/brucefan1983/gpuqt) in two ways:
-* The GPUQT is more than two orders of magnitude faster.
+* GPUQT is more than two orders of magnitude faster.
-* The GPUQT accept inputs for a general Hamiltonian, but the current code is only for the square lattice model with Anderson disorder.
+* GPUQT accepts inputs for a general Hamiltonian, but the current code is only for the square lattice model with Anderson disorder.

+* Purposes of this code
+    * Help the readers who are interested in this linear-scaling quantum transport method to better understand it.
+    * The students in my course are asked to use the code to reproduce the results in sections 5.1 of Ref.
+[2] above.
+This is an optional course project.

 The major references for the implementation are (check the references cited in the papers below for original works on this method):
 * [1] Z. Fan, A. Uppstu, T. Siro, and A. Harju, Efficient linear-scaling quantum transport calculations on graphics processing units and applications on electron transport in graphene, Comput.
 Phys.
 Commun.
 185, 28 (2014).